DocuBook/content/README.md

 DocuBook is not a replacement for your MDX compiler; it is a **transformer** that works alongside your favorite compiler.
 DocuBook handles automatic component imports (auto-import) before the MDX is compiled.

 ### Requirement

+> [!NOTE]
+> **What's the difference with `next-mdx-remote`?**
+> `next-mdx-remote` compiles MDX at runtime.
+DocuBook (via Webpack/Vite) processes your MDX files at build-time.
+If you are using local MDX files, DocuBook eliminates the need to write manual imports in every file or repeatedly register components in a provider.
 You still need an MDX compiler/bundler based on your framework:

 ```bash